hickeng/vic/doc/design/portlayer/general-interfaces.md

     //   - not sure if this is worth the data management overhead - implies need for collation and tracking InProgress

+    // Provides details about performance statics
+    //
+    // This could be a separate interface Statistics(filterspec ???)

     // Query errors
     //  * time range
     //  * error type